codingMASTER398/dodecadone-mod-docs/README.md

 - `aliveFor` is how many frames the shape has been alive for

 Also, all other shape attributes p5play provides like color, position, rotation and everything are all apart of the shape.

+### Extra notes
+- LocalStorage in mods is temporary.
+Access it with `LCL.getItem()`.
+- The default mod here does not use that rule, so it breaks when under mod conditions.
+- To get the SFX volume, use `Number(LCL.getItem("settingSFXVolume"))`